Modeling a Pin-Cell¶

 Image("pinplot.png")

-OpenMC also provides us with a method on the Plot
+OpenMC also provides us with a method on the Plot class that simplifies the workflow.

 plot.to_ipython_image()